 #include

 Additional capabilities of the C preprocessor may be supported, but are not guaranteed (e.g., macros with arguments).

+Similar to C, #include can specify a file name either within double quotes or within <>.

+#include <system_file> #include “user_file”

+The difference between the two forms is the order in which the preprocessor searches for header files when the path is incompletely specified.

 In addition, P4 compilers should correctly handle #line directives that may be generated by the C preprocessor.